 A New Direction (And a Free Book for You)

-Since I created the Nature of Experience newsletter, we’ve explored the “Inside-Out” nature of life together, primarily by highlighting how none of our feelings come from the outside world.
+Since I created the Nature of Experience newsletter, we’ve been exploring the “Inside-Out” nature of life together, primarily by highlighting how none of our feelings come from the outside world.
 We’ve focused on the profound connection between our thought and our experience.
 But over the last few months, I’ve decided to make a significant “hardware upgrade” to how I share this understanding with you.

 The Insight Under the Hood